ariansyahyutama/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

 in this week-0,
-* we are going to create conceptual, logical and physical design.
+* We are going to create conceptual, logical and physical design.
 I created the designs by using free lucid chart version.
 * Setting up AWS account including IAM user and Gropus (I have the account already few months before the bootcampt was started)
 * Setting up Gitpod
 * setting budget and alarm